zonemaster/zonemaster-backend/docs/API.md

 All the domains will be tested using identical parameters.

-If an identical *test* for a domain was already enqueued and hasn't been started, or was enqueued less than 10 minutes earlier, no new *test* is enqueued for this domain.
+If an identical *test* for a domain was already enqueued and hasn't been started or was enqueued less than 10 minutes earlier, no new *test* is enqueued for this domain.

 *Tests* enqueud using this method are assigned a *priority* of 5.